I have a love/hate relationship with organization. I hate the process of getting there, but I love the challenge of finding solutions to problems.

 These baskets are also from Ikea, but they no longer carry them.

-I bought this vintage carpenter’s tool caddy 14 years ago and it has held tools (yawn!) in our storage building.
+I bought this vintage carpenter’s tool caddy 14 years ago.

 It got sanded, whitewashed and re-purposed as a desk organizer.